-We have previously mentioned the importance of being able to speak Latin in the world and particularly throughout the Americas from a business perspective.
+We have previously mentioned the importance of being able to speak Spanish in the world and particularly throughout the Americas from a business perspective.

 First of all, if you are attempting to do business in Spanish, do not attempt it without an interpreter present unless you are fluent.